 Description

-This IR Remote Control Kit is ideal for implementing an IR remote control for many projects including controlling robotic since the remote includes direction keys and basic number keys without all the unnecessary key clutter found on remotes used for TV style control.
+This IR Remote Control Kit is ideal for implementing an IR remote control for many projects including controlling robotics since the remote includes direction keys and basic number keys without all the unnecessary key clutter found on remotes used for TV style control.

 PACKAGE INCLUDES: